Private Victory

-Mastering these habits can be daunting, but doing so will position you for developing your ability to work interdependently.
+Mastering these habits can seem daunting at first, but making the commitment to doing so will position you for developing your ability to work interdependently.

 Being proactive is the opposite of being reactive.
 It means you engage in purposeful action, rather than acting based on how you feel.

 Being proactive helps to get you closer to your goal.
-It requires delaying gratification in the short-term so that you can obtain substantial gratification in the long-term: the benefits of achieving meaningful goals.
+It requires delaying gratification in the short-term so that you can obtain substantial gratification in the longer-term.
+Benefits such as achieving meaningful goals.

 The second Habit is: "Begin With the End in Mind."

 Have you ever attempted to reach a goal without first determining what you wanted to do?
-Or, have you ever started on a journey because you thought it was a great idea, but you did not first establish the end-goal?
+Or have you ever started on a journey because you thought it was a great idea, but you neglected to establish the end-goal first, before taking off?

 Of course.
 We all have.
 Me included.
-But, experience and getting results I did not want, helped me quickly realize that it is indeed a good thing to begin with the end in mind.
-In doing so, I increase my odds of reaching it.
+But experience and getting results I did not want, helped me quickly realize that it is indeed a good thing to begin with the end in mind.
+In doing so, I increase my odds of reaching the right destination.

 This is how one person did it: Read it here: Print.
 Listen to it here: Audio.